-MAYBO de-escalation training highlights the need for adults to "swap in" at times.
+TeamTeach de-escalation training highlights the need for adults to "swap in" at times.
 This approach supports the needs of the pupils and staff members involved in a conflict situation.
 Staff aware of a conflict situation should ask "how can I help?" before assuming to initiate any "swap in".
-Staff members involved in a conflict situation can and should use the staff red card system for additional support.
 It is the responsibility of all staff to support the emotional wellbeing of others, and whole school training in AATI, Just Right and Emotion Coaching has been delivered to this end.

 Staff members are committed to supporting the wellbeing needs of their colleagues.
 This may be informally through check ins, or more formally by signposting and/or involving other appropriate staff members as necessary.
-All staff have received AATI training, and one staff member have competed Local Authority Mental Health First Aid training (Christine Kidman).
+All staff have received AATI training, a team of staff have Teamteach training and one staff member have competed Local Authority Mental Health First Aid training (Christine Kidman).